DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Simulations and void finder

+For this study, we use the “Dark Energy and Massive Neutrino Universe” (DEMNUni) suite of large N-body simulations~\cite{carbone_2016_demnuni}.
+The DEMNUni simulations have been produced with the aim of investigating the large-scale structure of the Universe in the presence of massive neutrinos and dynamical DE, and they were conceived for the nonlinear analysis and modelling of different probes, including dark matter, halo, and galaxy clustering~\cite{castorina_2015,moresco_2016,zennaro_2018,ruggeri_2018,bel_2019,parimbelli_2021,parimbelli_2022,Guidi_2022,Baratta_2022,SHAM-Carella_in_prep}, weak lensing, CMB lensing, Sunyaev-Zel'dovich and integrated Sachs-Wolfe effects~\cite{carbone_2016_demnuni,roncarelli_2015,fabbian_2018,Beatriz_2023}, cosmic void statistics~\cite{kreisch_2019,schuster_2019,verza_2019,verza_2022}, as well as cross-correlations among these probes~\cite{Vielzeuf2023,Cuozzo2022}.
 The DEMNUni simulations combine a good mass resolution with a large volume to include perturbations both at large and small scales.
 They are characterised by a comoving volume of $(2 \: h^{-1}\mathrm{Gpc})^3$ filled with $2048^3$ dark matter particles and, when present, $2048^3$ neutrino particles.
+The simulations are initialised at $z_{\rm in}=99$ with Zel'dovich initial conditions.
+The initial power spectrum is rescaled to the initial redshift via the rescaling method developed in~\cite{zennaro_2017}.
+Initial conditions are then generated with a modified version of the \texttt{N-GenIC} software, assuming Rayleigh random amplitudes and uniform random phases.
 The DEMNUni set is composed by 15 simulations, implementing the cosmological constant and 4 dynamical DE-EoS for each of the total neutrino masses considered in the degenerate mass scenario with three active neutrinos, i.e. $\sum m_\nu = 0,\, 0.16,\, 0.32\, {\rm eV}$.
 The four DE-EoS variants are parameterised via the Chevallier–Polarski–Linder (CPL) parameterisation~\cite{chevallier_2001,linder_2003}

 where the parameters $(w_0,w_{\rm a})$ are $(-1,0)$ for the cosmological constant case and the 4 combinations between $w_0=[-0.9, \: -1.1]$ and $w_{\rm a} = [-0.3, \: 0.3]$ for dynamical DE.
 Fig.~\ref{fig:DE_EoS} shows some of the main cosmological quantities related to the DE-EoS implemented in the DEMNUni simulations, which are: the EoS (left panel); the ratio of the DE density $\rho_{\rm DE}$ to the cosmological constant energy density, i.e. $\rho_\Lambda = - \Lambda / (8 \pi G)$ (middle panel); the linear growth factor of perturbations in the presence of dynamical DE with respect to the \lcdm one for the massless neutrino case (right panel).
 The other cosmological parameters of the simulations are based on a Planck 2013~\cite{planck2013} \lcdm reference cosmology (with massless neutrinos), in particular: $h=0.67$, $n_{\rm s}=0.96$, $A_{\rm s}=2.1265 \times 10^{-9}$, $\Omega_{\rm b}=0.05$, and $\Omega_{\rm m}=\Omega_{\rm CDM} + \Omega_{\rm b} + \Omega_\nu =0.32$; where $h=H_0/[100\, {\rm km} \, s^{-1}{\rm Mpc}^{-1}]$ and $H_0$ is the Hubble constant at the present time, $n_{\rm s}$ is the spectral index of the initial scalar perturbations, $A_{\rm s}$ is the scalar amplitude, $\Omega_{\rm b}$ the baryon density parameter, $\Omega_{\rm m}$ is the total matter density parameter, $\Omega_{\rm CDM}$ the cold dark matter density parameter, and $\Omega_\nu$ the neutrino density parameter.
 In the presence of massive neutrinos, $\Omega_{\rm b}$ and $\Omega_{\rm m}$ are kept fixed to the above values, while $\Omega_{\rm CDM}$ is changed accordingly.
 Tab.~\ref{tab:neutrino_params} summarises the masses of the CDM and neutrino particles together with the neutrino fraction $f_\nu \equiv \Omega_\nu / \Omega_{\rm m}$.